Sylius/Sylius/docs/book/themes/themes.rst

 .. note::

-   You can override any template of Sylius like that, but also add the ``web/assets/`` inside of the theme directory to override the css or js files.
+   You can override any template of Sylius like that, as well as static files by adding a ``web/assets/`` directory in the theme directory to override CSS or JS files.

 Learn more
 ----------